-The following is an excerpt I made from an interesting thread on HEGEL-L of around 4/2000 (I did not write any of these messages.
-Unfortunately, I have not kept the authors, titles, dates etc of the messages).
+The rest of this page, I cite from excerpts I made from an interesting thread on the Hegel-Mailing List mailing list of around 4/2000 (I did not write any of these messages.
+Unfortunately, I have not kept the authors, titles, dates etc. of the messages).

 There is a pretty strong connection between American pragmatism and Hegel (I’m speaking as an interested layman, not a professional scholar).
 The early Dewey was overtly Hegelian and admittedly maintained his Hegelian roots later on.

 Peirce referred to himself as a “Hegelian in a strange costume,” but the connection is obscured by scholars who are not past Kant themselves, and who prefer to say Peirce misunderstood Hegel rather than to seriously have to deal with his comments regarding him.
 Peirce certainly opposed Hegel, but he was far from misunderstanding him and his remark reflected his perception of a basic affinity between the two of them.

 And, of course, there is Royce who also was a forthright Hegelian.